Verifiable Encodings for Secure Homomorphic Analytics: Polynomial Encoding

-As seen in \S\ref{sec:vche2:def}, the size of the PE authentication grows linearly with the degree of the function represented by the evaluated circuit.
-As each part of the encoding is encrypted in a different ciphertext, this can cause a significant communication overhead between the cloud and the client.
-To mitigate this overhead, inspired by verifiable computation techniques such as the sum-check protocol~\cite{lund1992algebraic}, we design a novel polynomial protocol (PP) to reduce the communication overhead from $d{+}1$ ciphertexts to only two for authentications of degree $d$.
+As seen in \S\ref{sec:vche2:def}, the size of the PE authentication $\boldsymbol{\sigma}'$ grows linearly with the degree of the function represented by the evaluated circuit (\ie it comprises more and more ciphertexts).
+This can cause a significant communication overhead between the server and the client.
+To mitigate this overhead, we design a polynomial compression protocol (PoC) that compresses the authentication from $d{+}1$ ciphertexts to only two, for authentications of degree $d$.
+Informally, once the computing server (\ie the prover) has sent the claimed output $\mathbf{y}_0$, the client (\ie the verifier) challenges the server with a hash function.
+The server responds with the hash digest and the intermediate results $\{w_i\}_{i=0}^d$.
+A sketch of our PoC can be seen in Figure~\ref{proto:poly}.
+This protocol is made non-interactive in the ROM using the Fiat-Shamir heuristic.
+As we will see in \S\ref{sec:eval}, the PoC reduces the communication and verifier overhead at the cost of higher runtimes for the prover.